narwhalacademy/zebra-crossing/README.md

 - Start using [Signal](https://whispersystems.org/), an end-to-end encrypted mobile messaging app that's generally agreed to be safe/secure/robust.
 (Beyond Signal, there is little consensus on what's secure and people tend to get very emotional about their choice of mobile messaging apps.)
 - When making voice or video calls, use an end-to-end encrypted app (e.g. Signal, Jitsi, Wire).
 - Buy a harder-to-hack mobile phone ($$$).
-Typically, this is an iPhone or Android phone that implements a "pure" Google version of Android (at the least you should be able to go to Settings → Security and see options for encryption and SIM card lock).
+Typically, this is an iPhone or Android phone that implements a "pure" Google version of Android.

 ---

 **😲 Wow, you even finished the difficult
 😲 digital housekeeping tasks.
 Well done!**

 ---